Paul Beesley: Port Vale and Blackpool

-Released by City Beesley was allowed to join Port Vale on a free transfer in August 1998 where he was disciplined by the Football Association after he picked up 12 yellow cards in 36 games during 1998–99.
+Released by City, Beesley was allowed to join Port Vale on a free transfer in August 1998, where he was disciplined by the Football Association after he picked up 12 yellow cards in 36 games during 1998–99.
 He left Vale Park after new manager Brian Horton took charge, and signed with Blackpool in July 1999.
-Beesley's best days were now behind him however and he made only 18 appearances as the Tangerines were relegated into the Third Division at the end of the 1999–2000 campaign.
+However, Beesley's best days were behind him, and he made only 18 appearances as the Tangerines were relegated to the Third Division at the end of the 1999–2000 campaign.

 Chester City

-Beesley signed with Chester City in July 2000 with then manager Graham Barrow describing him as "an outstanding professional".
-Playing more regularly than he had done at his previous club he was voted Player of the Season for 2000–01 by the Seals fans after his organizational skills helped Chester to boast the lowest goals conceded tally in the Conference.
+Beesley signed with Chester City in July 2000, with then manager Graham Barrow describing him as "an outstanding professional".
+Playing more regularly than he had done at his previous club, he was voted Player of the Season for 2000–01 by the Seals fans after his organizational skills helped Chester to boast the lowest goals conceded tally in the Conference.
 Despite this owner Terry Smith criticised Beesley for his positional play in an FA Trophy semi-final clash with Canvey Island and banished him to scouting duties – a decision Beesley described as "unexplainable".

 Staylybridge Celtic and Ballymena United

 Beesley moved on to Stalybridge Celtic in October 2001 where he played 26 times and was described as "magnificent all season" by manager Paul Futcher.
-However the club failed to avoid relegation out of the Conference in 2001–02, and Beesley left, finishing his career in Northern Ireland with Ballymena United.
+However, the club failed to avoid relegation out of the Conference in 2001–02.
+Beesley left, finishing his career in Northern Ireland with Ballymena United.